-6.3.7 TSP Monitoring
+6.4.7 TSP Monitoring

-Condition 14 of Schedule 3 of the Development Consent requires evaluation of a Total Suspended Particulate (TSP) annual criterion (90 $\mu$ g/m, annual average).
+Condition 14 of Schedule 3 of the Development Consent requires evaluation of a Total Suspended Particulate (TSP) annual criterion (90 μ g/m3, annual average).
 The typical percentage of PM10 in a semi-rural environment (i.e. one where the airshed is not dominated by particulate from motor vehicles) lies in the range of 40-50%.
-Given this, compliance with the annual PM10 criterion (30 $\mu$ g/m) should therefore be seen to satisfying the annual TSP criterion.
+Given this, compliance with the annual PM10 criterion (30 μ g/m3) should therefore be seen to satisfying the annual TSP criterion.
 Monitoring of PM10 therefore is used as a surrogate for evaluating compliance with the TSP criterion (i.e. if the annual PM10 criterion is satisfied, it is assumed that the TSP criterion will also be achieved).
-In addition, the annual average TSP has been estimated from the monitoring results to be approximately 33 $\mu$ g/m which is well below the annual average criteria of 90 $\mu$ g/m for TSP.
+In addition, the annual average TSP has been estimated from the monitoring results to be approximately 33 μ g/m3 which is well below the annual average criteria of 90 μ g/m3 for TSP.
 These results are in line with the predictions in the EA.

-6.4 Biodiversity
+6.5 Biodiversity

-6.4.1 Flora and Fauna
+6.5.1 Flora and Fauna

 The property in which the Gunlake quarry is located was previously extensively cleared and used for sheep and cattle grazing.
-The property consists of approximately 9.3 ha of highly disturbed native vegetation, of which most is predominantly native pasture in cleared areas and the remainder consisting of clusters of remnant native trees and shrubs and some isolated native trees.
+The property consists of highly disturbed native vegetation, of which most is predominantly native grassland in cleared areas and the remainder consisting of clusters of remnant native trees and shrubs and some isolated native trees.